 1.2.2.5.
 Wastewater Treatment Facilities (WWTFs)

 The TMDL analysis identified 15 permitted NPDES WWTFs in the SLREW.
-All these facilities were permitted to discharge only during a 25-year, 72-hour storm event, amounting to minimal and highly irregular impacts on nutrient discharges.
+All these facilities were only permitted to discharge during a 25-year, 72-hour storm eventresulting in minimal and highly irregular impacts on nutrient discharges in the SLREW.
 Facilities with permitted discharges above this level are for cooling or dewatering, which effectively discharge ambient water.
 As of December 2019, there were 37 individually permitted industrial and domestic WWTFs in the SLREW.
 Of these, 7 hold NPDES permits and therefore are authorized, within the limitations of their permits, to discharge directly to surface waters within the LOW.
 The remaining 30 do not have authorization to discharge directly to surface waters.

 1.2.3.
 Assumptions